SoftHu/tos_avg/Zh/Nyotengu.md

 Start -->1775166628730970[<b>Speaker 👉 Nyotengu:</b>
 \nThe leaves are turning the color of blood.
 Shall we make believe we're on a blood-soaked battlefield?
 No... that'd be silly.]
 Start -->1775166633910364[<b>Speaker 👉 Nyotengu:</b>
-\nArmour gets brittle in the cold--better for cutting through it.]
+\nArmour gets brittle in the cold - better for cutting through it.]
 Start -->1775166811015263[<b>Speaker 👉 Nyotengu:</b>
-\nI am forever grateful to Shuten for looking out for the residents of Seikyu and being the holder of their secrets.
-She is my most trusted ally!]
+\nWeapons and wine, the stronger the better.
+That's the key to any Tengu's heart.]
 Start -->1775166820796512[<b>Speaker 👉 Nyotengu:</b>
-\nIt has always saddened me that we could never restore the fox shrines to the way they once were.
-However, since you have come to Seikyu they've looked a lot better!]
+\nA suitor gave me flowers once...
+I almost killed him.
+What a useless gift.]
 Start -->1775172156249857[<b>Speaker 👉 Nyotengu:</b>
 \nMerry Christmas, Little Fox.]
 Start -->1775172164922114[<b>Speaker 👉 Nyotengu:</b>
 \nDon't forget to train.
 Even on holidays!]
 Start -->1775172166556419[<b>Speaker 👉 Nyotengu:</b>
 \nMy heart soars to see you, Little Fox.
-You're the only present I wish to recieve on this day.]
+You're the only present I wish to receive on this day.]
 Start -->1775172173178628[<b>Speaker 👉 Nyotengu:</b>
 \nCome find me under the mistletoe later, Little Fox.
-That's and order.]
+That's an order.]
 Start -->1775176516281286[<b>Speaker 👉 Nyotengu:</b>
 \nMy apprentice should be training.]
 Start -->1775176516281288[<b>Speaker 👉 Nyotengu:</b>